 Your doctor may also order tests to help with the diagnosis and to rule out certain diseases.
 These tests may include:

 - blood tests

 Your doctor may refer you to a specialist depending on the results of these tests.

-Treatment will depend on the diagnosis and the severity of your muscle loss.
+Treatment will depend on your diagnosis and the severity of your muscle loss.
 Any underlying medical conditions must be addressed.
 Common treatments for muscle atrophy include:

 Physical therapists can teach you the correct ways to exercise.
-A physical therapist can move your arms and legs for you if you have trouble moving because of a medical condition.
+They can also move your arms and legs for you if you have trouble moving.

 Ultrasound therapy is a noninvasive procedure that uses sound waves to aid in healing.

 If your tendons, ligaments, skin, or muscles are too tight and prevent you from moving, surgery may be necessary.
 This condition is called contracture deformity.